ibmverse/verse-developer/_tutorials/tutorial-ext-manifest.markdown

 The __url__ property specifies the location of the web application page that loads when the extension is activated by a user.

-The __rawExtensionData__ property lists the set of properties that describe the extension type and context.
-In this example, the manifest describes an action contribute associated with reading a mail message.
-In the rawExtensionData settings:
+The __rawExtensionData__ property lists the set of properties that describe the extension type and context:

 * The __type__ property indicates the type of extension being configured (com.ibm.verse.action specifies an action contribution).